Taking Care of Yourself

 Blood sugar (glucose)

-Normal fasting blood glucose of less than 100 mg/dL
+Normal fasting blood glucose is less than 100 mg/dL.

 Diabetes

-If you are diabetic, a HbA1c (glycosylated hemoglobin) below 7 percent is recommended, but your safe range may be lower or higher.
+If you are diabetic, an HbA1c (glycosylated hemoglobin) level below 7% is recommended, but your safe range may be lower or higher.

 Managing diabetes is important to your long-term health, especially if you have heart disease.
-Diabetes is best controlled by diet, weight loss, physical activity, medicines and regular monitoring of your blood sugar.
-Many studies have shown that medicines such as statins, aspirin, ACE inhibitors and beta blockers, which lower the risk of future heart problems, have even greater benefit in people with diabetes.
-That's why it's important for you to start and continue taking these medicines.
-They will help to lower your cholesterol and blood pressure, which will decrease your risk of heart attack, stroke and kidney disease.
+Diabetes is best controlled by diet, weight loss, physical activity, medications and regular monitoring of your blood sugar.
+Many studies have shown that medications such as statins, aspirin, ACE inhibitors and beta blockers, which lower the risk of future heart problems, have even greater benefit in people with diabetes.
+That's why it's important for you to start and continue taking these medications.
+They can help to lower your cholesterol and blood pressure, which will decrease your risk of heart attack, stroke and kidney disease.

 Learn more about managing diabetes.